MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog
+### 02.17.24
+- Set up longhorn with 128gb usb in each pi node to test out distributed HA storage options for the stateful workloads.
+I think this may be a better option than nfs for those applications.

 ### 02.16.24